FreeBSD: TrustedBSD

 FreeBSD provides several security-related features including access-control lists (ACLs), security event auditing, extended file system attributes, mandatory access controls (MAC) and fine-grained capabilities.
 These security enhancements were developed by the TrustedBSD project.
 The project was founded by Robert Watson with the goal of implementing concepts from the Common Criteria for Information Technology Security Evaluation and the Orange Book.
 This project is ongoing and many of its extensions have been integrated into FreeBSD.
 The project is supported by a variety of organizations, including the DARPA, NSA, Network Associates Laboratories, Safeport Network Services, the University of Pennsylvania, Yahoo!, McAfee Research, SPARTA, Apple Computer, nCircle Network Security, Google, the University of Cambridge Computer Laboratory, and others.

 The project has also ported the NSA's FLASK/TE implementation from SELinux to FreeBSD.
 Other work includes the development of OpenBSM, an open-source implementation of Sun's Basic Security Module (BSM) API and audit log file format, which supports an extensive security audit system.
 This was shipped as part of FreeBSD 6.2.
 Other infrastructure work in FreeBSD performed as part of the TrustedBSD Project has included GEOM and OpenPAM.

 Most components of the TrustedBSD project are eventually folded into the main sources for FreeBSD.
 In addition, many features, once fully matured, find their way into other operating systems.
 For example, OpenPAM has been adopted by NetBSD.
 Moreover, the TrustedBSD MAC Framework has been adopted by Apple for macOS.

 Portability

-FreeBSD has been ported to a variety of instruction set architectures (though most of no longer supported, at least with Tier 1 support).
+FreeBSD has been ported to a variety of instruction set architectures.
 The FreeBSD project organizes architectures into tiers that characterize the level of support provided.
 Tier 1 architectures are mature and fully supported, e.g. it is the only tier "supported by the security officer".
 Tier 2 architectures are under active development but are not fully supported.
 Tier 3 architectures are experimental or are no longer under active development.

-As of April 2025, FreeBSD has been ported to the following architectures:
+As of December 2025, the current version of FreeBSD is supported on the following architectures: